Kiraco/don_gorotogo/README.md

 * github.com/xeipuuv/gojsonschema (schema validations)
 * github.com/google/uuid (uuid generation for orders id)

-In order to run the application run the followings commands
+In order to run the application run the followings commands.
 First all the dependencies of the projects needs to be downloaded:

 `make`